-Canada: if the LED is not flashing rapidly after 60 seconds, change the distance and repeat the step or, if the programming was interrupted by the hand-held transmitter. press and hold the memory button and press the button on the hand-held transmitter for 2 seconds and release several times.

-5. To program other original hand-held transmitters, repeat steps 3 and 4.
+- As soon as the LED flashes rapidly, release both buttons.
+The quick flashing indicates that the button on the rearview mirror has been programmed. - If the LED does not flash rapidly after approx. 60 seconds, alter the distance between the rearview mirror and hand-held transmitter and repeat this step.
+Several attempts at different distances may be necessary.
+Wait at least 15 seconds before each attempt. - Canada: if the programming was interrupted by the hand-held transmitter, press and hold the memory button and press the button on the hand-held transmitter for 2 seconds and release several times. - 6.
+To program other functions on other buttons, repeat steps 3 to 5.